Orioles are swept out of Bronx, 14-3, are outscored in series 38-8

 The Orioles have lost five of six games at Yankee Stadium this season, allowing 11 runs a game there this season.
 The Yankees hit 12 homers during the three weekend games.

-The most pressing – but clearly not the only – problem with the spiraling Orioles -- they have lost four straight overall -- is their starting pitching.
+The most pressing, but clearly not the only, problem with the spiraling Orioles (31-30), who have lost four straight overall, is their starting pitching.

 Right-hander Kevin Gausman lasted just 3 1/3 innings, the latest in a run of substandard starts on the latest turn through the team’s rotation.
 He allowed 14 base runners – eight hits and a career-high six walks – and had no strikeouts.